-After a student has been treated for a medical or mental health emergency, a support meeting will be offered by the college to assist the student in navigating their needs when coming back to campus.
-Support meetings are an opportunity to ensure that proper support structures (academic, health, etc.) are in place and allow the student an easier transition back into classes and/or the residence halls following their emergency assessment and/or hospitalization.
+After a student has been treated for a medical or mental health emergency, a Support Meeting will be offered by the college to assist the student in navigating their needs when coming back to campus.
+Support Meetings are an opportunity to ensure that proper support structures (academic, health, etc.) are in place and allow the student an easier transition back into classes and/or the residence halls following their emergency assessment and/or hospitalization.
 A parent, family member and/or guardian is encouraged to accompany the student to this meeting for the purpose of transparency and coordination of care.
 Prior to this meeting, students should consider the following steps to help make the process of returning to classes/residence halls successful.

 - 1. Seeing a care-provider (i.e. medical doctor, therapist, psychiatrist) who will act as a continued care provider(s) to offer support, treatment and advice to the student as they return to campus.
 Medical services offered at the Dyson Wellness Center (DWC) include evaluation and treatment of acute illnesses and injuries; medical consultation and referral to community resources.
 The DWC medical providers do not routinely provide assessment and management of chronic health conditions.
 Mental health services at the DWC include short-term counseling; sport and health psychology services; risk assessment and referral; advocacy and collaboration for care (case management); and referral to resources for appropriate level of care.
-Referrals to an off-campus provider for longer-term care, and/or more specialized care, are often provided depending on the client's needs. - Receive a letter from the care-provider outlining a plan of return that will reduce potential escalations in behaviors and identify helpful support mechanisms to best ensure academic success.
-The outlined plan provided by the care-provider should be followed after returning to campus. - 3.
-Complete and sign a release of information that will allow the Dyson Wellness Center staff to communicate with the care-provider, ensuring quality support and follow-up with efforts to ensure the student's successful return to the academic environment.
+Referrals to an off-campus provider for longer-term care, and/or more specialized care, are often provided depending on the client's needs. - 2.
+Receive a letter from the care-provider outlining a plan of return that will reduce potential escalations in behaviors and identify helpful support mechanisms to best ensure academic success.
+It is recommended that the outlined plan provided by the care-provider be followed after returning to campus. - 3.
+Complete and sign a release of information (ROI) that will allow the Dyson Wellness Center staff to communicate with a care-provider and/or the Office of Student Affairs, ensuring quality support and follow-up with efforts to increase the likelihood of the student's successful return to the academic environment.